Polvo

 Polvo is an American indie rock band from Chapel Hill, North Carolina.
 The band formed in 1990 and is fronted by guitarists/vocalists Ash Bowie and Dave Brylawski, with Steve Popson playing bass guitar and Brian Quast playing drums.
 Eddie Watkins was the band's original drummer, but did not rejoin the band upon its reunion in 2008, after breaking up in 1998.

-The band was critically acclaimed from the outset.

 Biography

 Formation and early releases

 Polvo formed in 1990 in Chapel Hill, North Carolina, United States.
 Their original lineup consisted of vocalists/guitarists Ash Bowie and Dave Brylawski, bassist Steve Popson, and drummer Eddie Watkins.
 Bowie and Brylawski met in a Spanish class at the University of North Carolina and shared an affinity for music released by SST Records and local rock band Let's Active.
 Polvo's first recording was Can I Ride, a double 7-inch single released on the band's Kitchen Puff Records label in 1991.
 It was later re-released on CD as the Polvo EP on micro-indie Jesus Christ Records.
 The band then released two full-length albums, two EPs, and several 7-inches on Merge Records, a label run by Superchunk's Mac McCaughan, a high-school classmate of Brylawski and Popson.
 Merge Records issued their debut album, Cor-Crane Secret, in 1992.
 Today's Active Lifestyles followed in 1993, refining the group's approach, and it was followed in turn by two EPs, 1994's Celebrate the New Dark Age and 1995's This Eclipse.
 Today's Active Lifestyles was later reissued with an alternative cover without the lion image on it, because of a copyright lawsuit brought by the painter of the album.

-The band also made an appearance in the 1994 cult road movie Half-cocked.
+The band also made an appearance in the 1994 cult road movie Half-Cocked.